Manjunath991/ESP/README.md

 ### Hardware and Software Setup

 **Hardware Used:**
-- **ESP32 Microcontroller**: Used for BLE provisioning and Wi-Fi connection.
-- **Smartphone**: For BLE connection using the ESP BLE Provisioning app.

 **Software Used:**
 - **ESP-IDF (Espressif IoT Development Framework)**: For writing and deploying the firmware.
 - **GitHub**: For version control and project submission.